guigrpa/giu/README.md

 **cancelBodyScrolling()**

-`onWheel` event handler that can be installed on a scroller DOM node, in order to prevent `wheel` events to cause document scrolling when the scroller reaches the top/bottom of its contents.
+`onWheel` event handler that can be attached to a scroller DOM node, in order to prevent `wheel` events to cause document scrolling when the scroller reaches the top/bottom of its contents.

-* **ev** *object*: `wheel` event object
+* **ev** *object*: `wheel` event

 **windowHeightWithoutScrollbar()/windowWidthWithoutScrollbar()**

-Provides the inner height (width) of the window without any scrollbars that may currently be displayed.
+Provides the inner height (width) of the window excluding scrollbars (if any).

 * **Returns** *number*: inner height (width) in pixels

 **getScrollbarWidth()**

-Measures and returns the scrollbar width for the current browser.
+Measures and returns the scrollbar width.

-The scrollbar width is measured lazily when first requested.
+Measurements are taken lazily when first requested.
 On window `resize`, it is measured again (zooming causes the reported widths to change, and the `resize` event is a reliable way to detect zooming).